Fabrício (footballer, born October 2000)

-Fabrício do Rosário dos Santos (born 8 October 2000), simply known as Fabrício, is a Brazilian professional footballer who plays as a forward for Spanish club CD Castellón, on loan from Levante UD.
+Fabrício do Rosário dos Santos (born 8 October 2000), simply known as Fabrício, or Fabri, is a Brazilian professional footballer who plays as a forward for Vitória.

 Club career

 Brasil de Pelotas

 Born in Cachoeira do Sul, Brazil, Fabrício joined Brasil de Pelotas' youth sides in 2018, from São Paulo-RS.
 He made his first team debut with the former on 10 February 2019, coming on as a late substitute in a 3–1 Campeonato Gaúcho home loss against Aimoré.

 Fabrício made his Campeonato Brasileiro Série B debut in the match against Londrina on 4 May 2019.

 Grêmio

 Fabrício joined the Grêmio's Academy at the age of 18 in 2019; initially on loan, he signed a permanent contract with the club in February 2020.
 He made his first team debut on 7 September 2020, replacing Isaque late into a 1–1 away draw against Atlético Goianiense.

 On 30 April 2021, after being already out of the first team squad, Fabrício returned to his former side Brasil on loan until the end of the year.
 On 27 August, however, he moved abroad and joined Spanish Primera División RFEF club Celta de Vigo B on a one-year loan deal.